 4. Apply water at the plant root base

 There is no need to water the whole garden.
 It is better to water directly at the plant root base.
-This can be done with a water can or a cup, and even with a hose that has a Showerhead Watering Wand.
+This can be done with a water can, a cup, and even a hose with a Showerhead Watering Wand.

 It is helpful to make a little barrier around the plant to contain the water.
 So it can stay at the base and not flow away.